Tips on using transitions in your independent, micro-budget film.

 Dissolve / Overlapping.

 A dissolve takes place when one shot is transitioned into another, often (but not always) completely different shot.
 This is a transition that's use is often confused with that of a fade.
 When an editor actually wants to showcase the passage of time, a dissolve is the standard way to go.
-Viewers understand this transition to meantime has gone by.
+Viewers understand this transition to mean time has passed.

 The most common transition of any project.
 Cuts are used so much - the viewer generally doesn't even notice them.
 Unless used badly.
 Without the cut, you couldn't have a film.
 Well, you probably could... but it would be strange indeed.
 Cuts exist simply for the technical need, but can also be used creatively to enhance the flow of the story.
 Example 1: A wife is at home, on the phone talking with her friend.
 Before hanging up she proclaims: I need to go!
 My husband should be home any second.
 Now we cut to a busy highway, and a man stuck in traffic.
 The viewer assumes the "man" is the husband, and that he's going to be late.
 Example 2: We see a person from a distance hit a baseball toward the screen.
 Now we cut to a baseball, in a cradle on a desk, in front of a seated man.
 The viewer assumes that man is the person who hit the ball.
 Or do they?
 Perhaps, more reasonably, the viewer assumes the ball was caught by someone in the crowd.
 The display case is to show off a baseball, hit by a famous player, and captured by the seated man.
 An editor must always be aware of the potential implications of a straight cut.
 They may not always be what he/she intends.